Using the Right Piping Material for Your Plumbing Application

 The main drawback to PVC pipe is the fact that it cannot be used with hot water applications.
 When exposed to hot water, PVC will warp.
 This means it cannot be used to deliver hot water to sinks, tubs and washing machines.
 It also may degrade when exposed to UV light for an extended period of time, and this includes the UV rays from the sun, so it is best suited for indoor applications or underground pluming.

 PVC comes in two sizes, called “schedules.”
 Schedule 40 is the typically used PVC type.
 Schedule 80 has a slightly thicker wall.
-The interior diameters of both pipes are the same, but the thickness of the Schedule 80 makes the outer diameter larger.
+ANSI nominal pipe size table specifies the outside diameters of all schedules for a given pipe size to be equal and the inside diameter will vary according to wall thickness.
 Schedule 80 is slightly stronger than Schedule 40.

 Unfortunately, most PVC is not rated for use for drinking water, not due to a high risk of toxicity, but due to the fact that it can degrade with high temperatures, UV light exposure and extremely high pressures.
 Any degradation can damage the water supply and make it unsafe for drinking water.